bradly/quizunit/README.md

 #QuizUnit

-QuizUnit is a minimalist JavaScript unit testing.
+QuizUnit is a minimalist JavaScript unit testing framework.

 ## Dependencies